Starting the Year Off Right: Planning For the First Three Months

 Sample Vision Statements:

 Goals are the concrete, measurable manifestations of your vision.
+Hard to reach, but not impossible.
+Uncomfortable, but not unattainable.

 If your vision to approach your work with joy, your goals might be to systematically address the parts of your work that are the most stressful and make them easier.